karenjohn35/us_weather_app/README.md

 # U.S Capital Weather App
 Contributor: Karen John

 This is a web application that uses Dash to visualize the average temperature and current temperatures of a set of capitals for states starting with a given letter.
-The temperatures are soured from
+The temperatures are sourced from
 OpenWeather API using longitute and latitude coordinates.
-Users enter the first letter of the states that they want to filter and their API key to visualize the data.
+Users enter the first letter of the states that they want to filter and their API key to visualize the data on a bar graph with the average temperature plotted as a dashed line.

 ## Getting Started